mimo84/sublime-undocs/source/reference/api_2.rst

       is already opened, it will be brought to the front.
 Note that as file loading is asynchronous, operations on the returned view won't be possible until its is_loading() method returns False.
-The optional flags parameter is a bitwise combination of: sublime.ENCODED_POSITION.
-Indicates the file_name should be searched for a :row or :row:col suffix sublime.TRANSIENT.
+The optional flags parameter is a bitwise combination of: ``sublime.ENCODED_POSITION``.
+Indicates the file_name should be searched for a :row or :row:col suffix ``sublime.TRANSIENT``.
 Open the file as a preview
       only: it won't have a tab assigned it until modified

       :rtype: View